leorojas86/EmpowerJS/README.md

 - Built-in components with some extensibility/configurability.
 - Some cross platform support.

-but they give us some some disadvantages as well:
+but they give us some disadvantages as well:

 - Inherited bugs.
 - Security issues.